Cold Sassy Tree

 Cold Sassy Tree is a 1984 historical novel by Olive Ann Burns.
-Set in the US state of Georgia in the fictional town of Cold Sassy (based on the real city of Harmony Grove, now Commerce) in 1906, it follows the life of a 14-year-old boy named Will Tweedy, and explores themes such as religion, death, and social taboos.
+Set in the U.S. state of Georgia in the fictional town of Cold Sassy (based on the real city of Harmony Grove, now Commerce) in 1906, it follows the life of a 14-year-old boy named Will Tweedy, and explores themes such as religion, death, and social taboos.
 An incomplete sequel to the novel, Leaving Cold Sassy, was published in 1992 after Burns' death.

 Plot summary

 On July 5, 1906, Enoch Rucker Blakeslee announces that he intends to marry Miss Love Simpson, a milliner at his store who is years younger than he.
 This news shocks his family, since his wife Mattie Lou died only three weeks earlier.
 Rucker’s daughters, Mary Willis and Loma, worry about what the gossips of Cold Sassy will think of their father’s impropriety.

 Will Tweedy, Rucker’s 14-year-old grandson and the novel's narrator, supports his grandfather’s marriage.
 He thinks Miss Love is nice and pretty, although she comes from Baltimore and therefore is practically a Yankee.
 Will thinks Rucker needs someone to look after him now that Mattie Lou is gone.
 On the afternoon of Rucker and Miss Love's elopement, Will sneaks off to go fishing in the country, despite the fact that he is supposed to be in mourning for his grandmother.
 He walks across a high, narrow train trestle and nearly dies when a train speeds toward him.
 He survives by lying flat between the tracks so the train passes just overhead without touching him.
 Will becomes a sensation after his near-death experience, and the whole town comes to his house to ask him about the incident.
 Rucker shocks everyone by arriving with his new bride, Miss Love.

 The people of Cold Sassy disapprove of Rucker’s hasty marriage, and rumors spread quickly in the small town, but Will spends much time at the Blakeslee home and becomes friends with Miss Love.
 He likes her candid opinions and open personality.
 He also has a little crush on her and often spies on her.
 He soon learns that it's a marriage of convenience and that Rucker and Miss Love sleep in separate rooms.
 Miss Love tells Will that she married Rucker only because he promised to deed her the house and furniture.
 And Rucker married Miss Love to save on the cost of a housekeeper.

 Clayton McAllister, Miss Love’s former fiancé from Texas, shows up one day and tries to persuade her to leave with him.
 He kisses her, but she sends him away contemptuously after kissing him.